-- 9.4.10 The surrounding area is characterised by industrial land use with the nearest main settlements being the towns of Redcar, Eston and Middlesbrough.
-There is a concentration of industrial land uses around the mouth of the River Tees. - 9.4.11 To the west of the PCC, there is large industrial plant and equipment from the former SSI Steelworks.
-The operational Redcar Bulk Terminal is located immediately northwest of the SSI site, on the south bank of the River Tees. - 9.4.12 To the northeast of the PCC lie the coastal areas of South Gare and Cotham Sands that are local environmental and community assets and part of the Teesmouth and Cleveland Coast Special Protection Area (SPA) and Ramsar site.
-To the south lie the Northumbrian Water Bran Sands sewage treatment plant, operational land of PD Ports Teesport and the Wilton International site. - 9.4.13 On the north bank of the River Tees, and west of the SSI site, similar industrial complexes are present at Seal Sands.
+- 9.4.13 The surrounding area is characterised by industrial land use with the nearest main settlements being the towns of Redcar, Eston and Middlesbrough.
+There is a concentration of industrial land uses around the mouth of the River Tees. - 9.4.14 To the west of the PCC Site, there is large industrial plant and equipment from the former Redcar Steelworks.
+The operational RBT is located immediately northwest of the Redcar Steelworks site, on the south bank of the River Tees. - 9.4.15 To the northeast of the PCC Site lie the coastal areas of South Gare and Cotham Sands that are local environmental and community assets and part of the Teesmouth and Cleveland Coast Special Protection Area (SPA) and Ramsar site.
+To the south lie the Northumbrian Water Bran Sands sewage treatment plant, operational land of PD Ports Teesport and the Wilton International site. - 9.4.16 On the north bank of the River Tees, and west of the Redcar Steelworks site, industrial complexes are present at Seal Sands.